-- 87. The General Direction for Multilateral Relations in the Ministry of Foreign Affairs is the host Government's main interlocutor of WFP, UNHCR and the United Nations Children's Fund on matters related to humanitarian activities in support of refugees.
+- 86. The General Direction for Multilateral Relations in the Ministry of Foreign Affairs is the host Government's main interlocutor of WFP, UNHCR and the United Nations Children's Fund on matters related to humanitarian activities in support of refugees.
 The Government of Algeria, through the Ministry of Foreign Affairs, has designated CRA as the implementing agency for all humanitarian assistance programmes for refugees.
 A memorandum of understanding between the Government of Algeria and WFP defines their respective roles and responsibilities, while a tripartite agreement among CRA, UNHCR and WFP delineates the respective responsibilities of each agency.
 CRA reports on the movement, distribution and use of WFP food using WFP/UNHCR reporting formats.
 An operational contract between WFP and CRA includes a detailed budget.
-WFP covers all port, storage and transport costs incurred in dispatching commodities to the Rabouni humanitarian storage facility. - 88.
-WFP has strong working partnerships with CRA and MLRS.
+WFP covers all port, storage and transport costs incurred in dispatching commodities to the Rabouni humanitarian storage facility. - 87.
+WFP has strong working partnerships with CRA and its partner MLRS.
 The latter is CRA's implementing partner on the ground, in charge of managing warehouses, dispatching transport and distributing the food to 116 distribution points, clinics and primary schools in the camps.
 UNHCR, CRA and MLRS participate in monthly coordination meetings in Algiers and Tindouf.
-The meeting in Algiers, the cellule de coordination, is organized by WFP and the one in Tindouf, the food security meeting, is co-chaired by WFP and MLRS.
-WFP and the CRE will continue to collaborate on the stabilization of the pipeline using pre-positioned food stocks managed by the CRA and MLRS.
-Secondary transport is provided by ATTsF in coordination with UNHCR.
-To the extent possible, WFP will engage Sahrawi women's groups, such as the national union of Sahrawi women and youth groups. - 89.
+The meeting in Algiers, the cellule de coordination, is organized by WFP and the one in Tindouf, the food security meeting, is co-chaired by WFP and the CRA through its partner MLRS.
+WFP will continue to support the stabilization of the pipeline using prepositioned food stocks managed by the CRA-CRE and MLRS.
+Secondary transport is provided by CRA and its partner MLRS, with support from ATTsF.
+To the extent possible, WFP will engage women's groups, such as the national union of Sahrawi women, and youth groups. - 88.
 The Comitato Italiano per lo Sviluppo dei Popoli has been a WFP partner since 2012, initially for third-party monitoring.
-Since 2016, the partnership has included the production of televisions shows that raise awareness of how to cook and utilize the WFP food basket.

-- 90. WFP will collaborate with partners on strengthening the coordination of nutrition activities with work in other sectors such as water, sanitation and hygiene, education and health and will explore new partnerships for raising awareness of issues related to nutrition and food utilization. - 91.
+Since 2016, the partnership has included the production of televisions shows that raise awareness of how to cook and utilize the WFP food basket. - 89.
+WFP will collaborate with partners on strengthening the coordination of nutrition activities with work in other sectors such as water, sanitation and hygiene, education and health and will explore new partnerships for raising awareness of issues related to nutrition and food utilization. - 90.
 Other major partners of WFP include Oxfam for the hydroponics project and Triangle Génération Humanitaire for fish farming.
 WFP will seek to create partnerships with specialized Algerian and international research institutes and private sector entities in order to implement new livelihood and other innovative initiatives that could contribute to better food security and nutrition.